operable/cog-book/cog-book/source/sections/introducing_cog.rst

 Cog Public Chat via Slack
 -------------------------
-Chat with Operable engineers and the growing community in our public `Slack channel <http://slack.operable.io>`_.
+Chat with Operable engineers and the growing community in our public `Slack channel`_.

 User experience feedback
 ========================